sanskarmodi8/mushroom-classification/README.md

 This project uses [Mushroom Classification Dataset](https://www.kaggle.com/datasets/uciml/mushroom-classification) from Kaggle and aims to classify a Mushroom as edible or poisonous.

-Deployment is done on Azure Portal, [click here](https://classifymushroom.azurewebsites.net/) to visit the deployed api.
+Deployment is done on Streamlit Cloud, [click here](https://mushroom-classification.streamlit.app/) to visit the deployed app.
-The response '0' suggests that the mushroom is edible and response '1' suggests that the mushroom is poisonous.

 This project mainly utilizes following tools and libraries :